tze-yang-tung/tze-yang-tung.github.io/Readme.md

-# This was a startup company website templete that I made for fun!
+# This was a startup company website template that I made for fun!

 Here's a link: https://hr23232323.github.io/startup-website/